jamiedavenport/farewill-react-challenge/README.md

 - ESLint.
 To prevent and fix issues throughout the codebase.
 Specifically https://www.npmjs.com/package/eslint-plugin-jsx-a11y to aid in building an accessible UI.
 - Use a cross-browser testing tool.
 - Better loading and error states within the app.
+- Switch the sizing scales from px to ems/rems to respect the user's preferences

 ### General Improvements